newVoid2/newVoid2/README.md

 # Hi, I'm Richard 👋

-I'm a software developer based in Easton, Pennsylvania.
-Most of my experience so far has been building web applications end to end — from the UI to the backend and database, and getting everything deployed and running.
+I’m a Python-focused developer based in Easton, Pennsylvania, currently building scripts and small projects to strengthen my skills in automation, data handling, and practical problem solving.
+This profile reflects ongoing learning and experimentation.

 These days I'm steadily tightening up my fundamentals with more focus on Python, backend development, and using code to work with data.
 I like projects that are practical, data-driven, and that I can iterate on over time.